andreamoro-git/JurySelection-Replication_Package/README.md

 ### Memory and Runtime Requirements

 The code does not require large memory.
 The code was last run on a 1.7 GHz Quad-Core Intel Core i7 Intel-based laptop with MacOS version 11.4.
-Execution time was less than 30 minutes.
+Execution time was about one hour.

 Description of programs/code
 ----------------------------

+- execute_all.sh Executes all code in the approprate order
 - class_model_types.py contains the main Jurymodel class used to simulate juries.
 - juryConstruction.py contains code to generate all simulated juries needed to generate the paper figures and tables.
 Juries are saved in pickle format under output/
 - juryPlotsAndResults.py contains code to generate all figures and tables.
 Output is saved under exhibits/